rvanderp3/operator-dev-tools/README.md

 4. Build your code!

-5. Upload the bin to the HTTP server pod
+5. Upload the binary to the HTTP server pod
 ~~~
 oc cp ./machine-api-operator http-server-7b78d6d5cc-dh5gh:.
 ~~~